AliyanJabbar/Next-JS-Auth-starter/README.md

 ---

-## 🧰 Optional: View Your Database with Drizzle Studio
+## 🧰 View Your Database with Drizzle Studio

 If you want a simple local dashboard to view your tables (including all registered users), you can use **Drizzle Studio**.